Factors to Consider Before Using a Soybean Seed Treatment

 Fungicide Seed Treatments

-Are planting into wet, cool soils below 60°F (16°C)
+Planting into soils below 60°F (16°C)

-Are planting into compacted soils
+Planting into compacted soils

-Are seeding at rates less than 140,000 seeds per acre
+Seeding rates less than 140,000 seeds per acre

-Have a field with a history of flooded soils
+Fields that have a history of flooded soils

-Have high levels of seedborne fungal infection
+Seeds that have high levels of seedborne fungal infestation

 Figure 1.
 Fields with high levels of surface residue may benefit from a fungicide seed treatment.